Wasserwecken/markdownpaper/content.md

 ### Printing
 The main purpose of this tool is to create a PDF through the browsers print option.
 Thus all pages are exactly shaped as A4 in portrait orientation, because this is the common format for documentations or papers.
-This trick and the browser printing have some limitations that cannot be avoided, because JavaScipt is not allowed to modify printing options.
+This trick and the browser printing have some limitations that cannot be avoided, because JavaScript is not allowed to modify printing options.

 If there is the need of another paper size like A5, the sizes has to be edited in the embedded style sheets of the `render.html`.
-When printing the document, the custom page size should also be set in the printing options again, this can be done automatically.
+When printing the document, the custom page size should also be set in the printing options again, this can be done automatically as well as enabling printing background images and colors!

 When printing, any padding of the page should be removed.
-The printing border is already handled by the page layout, allowing for indivdual configuration.
+The printing border is already handled by the page layout, allowing for individual configuration.

 ### Dependencies
-This projects stands on the following javascript libraries, they are required and loaded from CDN to handle your markdown content:
+This projects stands on the following JavaScript libraries, they are required and loaded from CDN to handle your markdown content:
 - [marked.js](https://github.com/markedjs/marked) - A low-level markdown to HTML parser.
 - [MathJax](https://www.mathjax.org/) - For rendering mathematical notations.